spiffe/spiffe.io/README.md

 ### Using your local environment

-Alternatively, you can run the website on development mode using the tools installed in your operating system.
+Alternatively, you can run the website in development mode using the tools installed in your operating system.

 You'll need:
 * [Hugo](https://gohugo.io/) (use [HUGO VERSION](./netlify.toml), or higher)